BZoennchen/supercollider-book/_sources/intro.md

 Today, I am a software developer for University that focuses on tools to support our education.
 Furthermore, I try to influence the content as well as the structure of our lectures in a positive way.

-For other computer scientists interested in the topic of this book, it might be interesting to know which programming experience I had at the time of writing it.
+For other computer scientists interested in the topic of this book, it might be valuable to know which programming experience I had at the time of writing it.
 I am very experienced in ``Java``.
 Furthermore, I developed an introductory course for ``Python``.
 I am also familiar with ``JavaScript``, ``PHP``, ``Scala``, and ``Go``.